-Date and Time of the On-Site Visit: November 5, 2018 9:00 am - 5:00 p m Duration of the On-Site Visit:8 hrs
+Date and Time of the On-Site Visit: November 5, 9:00 am to 5:00 pm

+Duration of the On-Site Visit: ...8 hrs.

 1. E 1.
-EFFECTIVENESS OF TEACHING WORK - AVAILABLE RESOURCES 1.1 Organiz zation of teaching work 1 2 3 4 5 1.1.1 study, a dent admission requirements to the program of re based on specific regulations which are adhered onsistent manner.
-1 1.1.2 construc The number of students in each class allows for constructive teaching and communication, and it compares positively to the current international standards and/or practices. √ 1.1.3 the qua ganization of the educational process safeguards lity implementation of the program's purpose and es and the achievement of the learning outcomes. arly, the following are taken into consideration: √ 1.1.3.1 The implementation of a specific academic calendar and its timely publication.
-1 1.1.3.2 The disclosure of the program's curricula to the students, and their implementation by the teaching personnel V 1.1.3.3 The course web-pages, updated with the relevant supplementary material 1.1.3.4 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 1 1.1.3.5 The procedures for the conduct and the format of the examinations and for student assessment 1 1.1.3.6 The effective provision of information to the students and the enhancement of their participation in the procedures for the improvement of the educational process.
-1 1.1.4 te and modern learning resources, are available to ents, including the following: 1 1.1.4.1 facilities 1 1.1.4.2 library 1
+EFFECTIVENESS OF TEACHING WORK - AVAILABLE RESOURCES 1.1 Organization of teaching work 1 2 3 4 5 1.1.1 The student admission requirements to the program of study, are based on specific regulations which are adhered to in a consistent manner.
+V 1.1.2 The number of students in each class allows for constructive teaching and communication, and it compares positively to the current international standards and/or practices.
+V 1.1.3 The organization of the educational process safeguards the quality implementation of the program's purpose and objectives and the achievement of the learning outcomes.
+Particularly, the following are taken into consideration: √

-1.1.4.3 infrastructure 1 1.1.4.4 student welfare 1 1.1.4.5 academic mentoring 1 1.1.5 for regular and effective communication, between thing personnel and the students, is applied.
-1 1.1.6 aching personnel, for each course, provide timely ective feedback to the students.
-1 1.1.7 ry mechanisms, for the support of students and the nication with the teaching personnel, are effective.
+1.1.3.1 The implementation of a specific academic calendar and its timely publication.
+1.1.3.2 The disclosure of the program's curricula to the students, and their implementation by the teaching personnel V 1.1.3.3 The course web-pages, updated with the relevant supplementary material 1.1.3.4 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 1 1.1.3.5 The procedures for the conduct and the format of the examinations and for student assessment 1 1.1.3.6 The effective provision of information to the students and the enhancement of their participation in the procedures for the improvement of the educational process.
+V 1.1.4 te and modern learning resources, are available to ents, including the following: 1 1.1.4.1 facilities V 1.1.4.2 library 1 1.1.4.3 infrastructure V 1.1.4.4 student welfare V 1.1.4.5 academic mentoring V 1.1.5 for regular and effective communication, between thing personnel and the students, is applied.
+1 1.1.6 ching personnel, for each course, provide timely ective feedback to the students.
+V 1.1.7 y mechanisms, for the support of students and the nication with the teaching personnel, are effective.
 1 1.1.8 Control mechanisms for student performance are effective.
-V 1.1.9 mechanisms for students with problematic nic performance are effective.
-V 1.1.10 effective and are nic mentoring processes are transparent and e for undergraduate and postgraduate programs taken into consideration for the calculation of nic work load.
-1 1.1.11 gram of study applies an effective policy for the ion and detection of plagiarism.
-V 1.1.12 gram of study provides satisfactory mechanisms for nt management and for dispute resolution.
-V •
+1 1.1.9 mechanisms for students with problematic ic performance are effective.
+1 1.1.10 nic mentoring processes are transparent and e for undergraduate and postgraduate programs V and are taken into consideration for the calculation of academic work load.
+1.1.11 The program of study applies an effective policy for the prevention and detection of plagiarism. $\sqrt{}$ 1.1.12 The program of study provides satisfactory mechanisms for complaint management and for dispute resolution.
+1